hashicorp/terraform-provider-google/website/docs/r/clouddeploy_delivery_pipeline.html.markdown

 * `postdeploy` -
   (Optional)
-  (Beta only) Optional.
+  Optional.
 Configuration for the postdeploy job of the last phase.
 If this is not configured, postdeploy job will not be present.

 * `predeploy` -
   (Optional)
-  (Beta only) Optional.
+  Optional.
 Configuration for the predeploy job of the first phase.
 If this is not configured, predeploy job will not be present.

 * `verify` -
   (Optional)